ICT Group (Russia)

-The ICT Group (Группа ИСТ), also spelt IST Group, is an investment venture based in Russia.
+The ICT Group (Группа ИСТ), also spelt IST Group, was an investment venture based and operated in Russia from 1991 until 2013.

 The ICT ('Investments, Construction, Technologies') Group, founded by Alexander Nesis and his partners in the early 1990s, for years used to be one of the largest privately owned investment and industrial companies in Russia.
-It is headquartered in Moscow and in St. Petersburg.
+It was headquartered in Moscow and in St. Petersburg.
 It invested in, developed and managed assets in wide range of industries, including the banking and financial industry, metals and mining, precious metal production, heavy engineering, logistics, construction and development.